Drama, Drawing, Movement, Music, Modeling, Painting, Speech

 - Act out a story you have read

-MUSICAL ARTS (Singing & Recorder)
+MUSIC (Singing & Recorder)

 Steiner described the musical and poetic arts as bringing people together and having a harmonizing effect.
 Music creates the right mood.
 Steiner: “Music tunes and heals the soul life of the human being.”